A short history of Hong Kong Cinema

 In the first episode, we retraced the history of Chinese cinema through the productions and directors who have characterized this cinema the most.
 Here instead you may find the history of Taiwanese cinema.

-In this article, however, we will deal with the history of Hong Kong cinema, one of the most original, creative and complete film schools.
+In this article, however, we will deal with the history of Hong Kong cinema, one of the most original, creative, and complete film schools.

 Note: following the links you can find more information about the films (images, cards, filmographies, trailers, etc.)